DataDog/documentation/content/en/integrations/guide/prometheus-metrics.md

   text: "Kubernetes Prometheus and OpenMetrics metrics collection"
 ---

 If you are using Datadog's Prometheus or OpenMetrics checks, you may be interested in how these metrics map to existing Datadog metrics types.

-See the [Prometheus and OpenMetrics metrics collection documentation][1] for more information.
+See [Kubernetes Prometheus and OpenMetrics Metrics Collection][1] for more information.

 ## Prometheus and OpenMetrics metric types